A Longitudinal Study on the Attitudes of Gay Men in Beijing Towards Gay Social Media Platforms: Lonely Souls in the

 \section{Discussion}

+Our primary explanatory lens centers on users’ adaptive portfolio strategies in response to evolving sociocultural pressures, with platform affordances serving as contextual triggers rather than the sole drivers of attitudinal change.
 This study presents a nine-year, mixed-method longitudinal investigation into the evolving attitudes of gay men in China toward gay social applications.
 Our findings reveal a clear trajectory: an early phase of optimistic adoption, a middle phase of ambivalence and critique, and a recent phase of fragmented, strategic use.
 This evolution not only reflects the development of the technological platforms themselves but also mirrors the complex interplay among China's sociocultural context, users' psychological needs, and digital technologies.
 In the following sections, we discuss the findings of our study from multiple perspectives.